 In order to continue to contribute to and promote attainment of the United Nations Sustainable Development Goals (SDGs) set in September 2015 and objectives set by the Geneva Plan of Action of the World Summit on the Information Society (WSIS) in the era of digital transformation, it is necessary to address the challenge of digital infrastructure development to make available consequent benefit in developing countries.

-The offerings of e-services, m-services and over-the-top (OTT) applications present new opportunities for economic development, particularly in developing countries.
-Enabling technologies such as cloud computing offer ubiquitous, convenient and on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service-provider interaction.
+The offerings of e-services, m-services and applications present new opportunities for economic development, particularly in developing countries.
+Enabling technologies offer ubiquitous, convenient and on-demand network access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service-provider interaction.

 Increased broadband networks also lead to the development and deployment of new services and applications, such as mobile money transfer, m-banking, m-commerce and e-commerce.
 More importantly, in developing countries, especially in remote areas, there are few health professionals, and the United Nations goal of "minimum health care for all'' will not be achieved by 2030 without the use of e-health technology.
 The coronavirus disease (COVID-19) pandemic has made it more difficult to meet people in person, and the relationship between patients and medical doctors, pregnant women and midwives, and older persons and visiting nurses has begun to change in many ways in the medical field.
 In addition, students at schools or universities in both urban and remote areas were not able to meet their instructors in person during the pandemic and demand increased sharply on different educational platforms and applications.
 Such a trend is expected to continue and even increase as it proves effective.
-OTT applications have connected communities, families, businesses, clients and partners all around the world to stay informed, socialize, practice sport or yoga and be entertained.
 M‑services were at the core of the pandemic response, and will continue to be essential in the years to come.

 Question or issue for study